wiseaidev/awesome-python/README.md

     <br>
 </div>

+## Simple Summary

+A collection of notes, speaker's slides deck, files related to pycon talks, and a list of handful python books I read and/or am currently reading.
+This repository can be used as a reference/documentation for mastering the python programming language and the Django framework.

 > ⚠️ This repo is currently under construction.
 Consider giving a ⭐ for future updates!

-> If you are looking for a way to contribute to the project, please refer to the [`Guidline`][00].
+> If you are looking for a way to contribute to the project, please refer to the [`Guideline`][00].
-> A collection of notes, speaker's deck/files related to pycon talks, and a list of python books.
-> This repository can be used as a reference/documentation for mastering the python programming language and the Django framework.

 > Currently maintained by [`Mahmoud Harmouch`][01].

+## 💪 Motivation

+In the last couple of years, many of us have gone through challenging moments in many different ways, both physically and mentally.
+And in time of need, `Pycon` was already there playing the role of a spiritual leader, helping us make the time pass by faster, easier with joy.
+Consequently, we need to come together to form a small community within a hobby that would add value for our and subsequent generations and make it easier to learn python related content by sharing notes.

+In my honest opinion, information must be free of charge and easily accessible for all kinds of people around the globe.
+Given the fact that the `Pycon` content is already out there for free, I realized that it is a bit harder to locate the slides associated with a given video.
+Hence, we should have a centralized place where you can easily access the slide decks without a hustle, going after many google searches.

+This repository serves three primary roles:

+1. Sharing my own notes of what I learned while watching the conference on YT.

+2. Creating backup storage for each speaker's files and slide decks.

+3. Sharing a handful list of books that can play a significant role in honing your python skills.

+## 📜 Requirements:

+<b>Python 3.6 +.</b>

 ## 👉 Table Of Content (TOC). <a name="TOC"></a>